Alabama: ELL Resources

-As of the 2016-2017 school year, Alabama's schools were home to more than 20,700 English language learners.
-As of the 2014-2015 school year, the most common five languages spoken by ELLs in Alabama were Spanish, Korean, Arabic, Chinese, and Vietnamese.
+As of 2019, Alabama's schools were home to more than 31,000 English language learners.
+In recent years, the most common five languages spoken by ELLs in Alabama have been Spanish, Korean, Arabic, Chinese, and Vietnamese.
 (U.S. Dept. of Education, National Center for Education Statistics)

 Alabama is a member of WIDA (World-Class Instructional Design and Assessment), joining in 2004.
 WIDA is a consortium of states dedicated to the design and implementation of high standards and equitable educational opportunities for English language learners.

 Note: For additional state-by-state data and information, see New America's English Learner Accountability Hub.

 - State ELL Website: English Language Learners

 - Alabama Education Association

 - Alabama Federation of Teachers

 Note: Regulations change with time.
 These guidelines were compiled in January of 2012 and updated in May 2022.
 If you see something that needs updating, please send an e-mail to Colorín Colorado.
 For more detailed information regarding ELL guidelines and policies at the state and federal levels, please see the following:

 U.S. Department of Education.
 Our Nation’s English Learners.
 Most Common Non-English Languages Spoken by English Learners.